 Lastly, a consensus standard is improved by you.
 Using the most recent edition gives you the opportunity to determine if further refinements or new requirements are necessary to achieve the goal of protecting employees from electrical hazards.
 You can then submit an input to the technical committee so that the next edition can improve on the safety for those employees.

 Safety standards are not revised for the sake of revision.
-According to the Bureau of Labor Statistics, an annual average of192 electrocutions occur over the course of 250 working days, which equates to a worker death every day and a half.
+Today, an employee will be killed in the United States of America when interacting with electrical equipment.
 Consensus standards are revised by the public, industry and individuals who have the passion to make the workplace safer.
 If you need motivation to work towards this goal, think of every employee that you put at risk to be a beloved family member.